zeldin/Mega99/README.md

 Cartridges are loaded from RPK files as used by MAME.
 To insert a cartridge, open the main menu and select "Load RPK", then choose the RPK file to load.
-Supported cartridge layouts are "standard", "paged" and "minimem".
+Supported cartridge layouts are "standard", "paged", "mbx" and "minimem".

 ### Disk drive